Trustee toolkit online learning

 Go to the Trustee toolkit We provide a free online learning programme called the Trustee toolkit which you should complete, unless you arrange the equivalent learning.
-You must login to the Trustee toolkit.
-If you are a new user, you will have to sign up.
+You must login or sign up to use the Trustee toolkit.

 On this page...

 The programme is split into separate modules designed to enable you to dip in and out of the content, and learn at your own pace.
 The essential learning is tailored to your own scheme type and size, and there are downloadable resources meaning that you can study offline.
 There are also optional additional learning modules to expand your knowledge and understanding.

 Each module follows a fictional trustee board through various scenarios as they make decisions regarding the day-to-day running of their scheme.